 Option 2: Reimbursement (mileage rate)

 If a company elects to reimburse employees, the company will provide a certain dollar amount for each business mile driven while on company business.
-A mileage reimbursement is not taxable as long as it does not exceed the IRS mileage rate (the 2019 rate is $.58 per business mile).
+A mileage reimbursement is not taxable as long as it does not exceed the IRS mileage rate (the 2020 rate is 57.5 cents per business mile).
 If the mileage rate exceeds the IRS rate, the difference is considered taxable income.

 A third way: Allowance with mileage substantiation